The process

 Do I need to set up a limited company?

 No. You operate as a self-employed sole trader under the Unknown Potential umbrella.
 No company formation costs, no directors’ responsibilities, no separate company accounts.
 You will need to register as self-employed with HMRC and file a Self Assessment return each year.
+See our tax guide for self-employed consultants.

 How quickly do I get paid after a placement?